 If you have ever wondered how to become more active in government, there are plenty of opportunities for you that do not involve running for elected office.
 Michigan has 83 counties, 274 cities, and 1,242 townships.
 During an election, each of these units of government requires a staff of paid workers to work at the polls.

-A precinct inspector must be a registered voter of the State.
+An election inspector must be a registered voter of the State.
 They cannot be a challenger, candidate, member of a candidate's immediate family, or a member of the local Board of Canvassers.
 Anyone convicted of a felony or an election crime may not serve.

-Precinct inspectors are covered by the federal Minimum Wage Act.
+Election inspectors are covered by the federal Minimum Wage Act.

 Submit the Election Inspector Application to the city or township clerk of your choice.
-The city or township clerk will be able to answer any questions you have regarding becoming and/or being a precinct inspector.
-Why not consider helping your community and becoming more politically active by becoming a precinct inspector?
+The city or township clerk will be able to answer any questions you have regarding becoming and/or being an election inspector.
+Why not consider helping your community and becoming more politically active by becoming an election inspector?Election Inspector Application